Hyoscine butylbromide

-Hyoscine butylbromide, also known as scopolamine butylbromide and sold under the brandname Buscopan among others, is an anticholinergic medication used to treat abdominal pain, esophageal spasms, bladder spasms, renal colic.
-It is also used to improve respiratory secretions at the end of life.
+Hyoscine butylbromide, also known as scopolamine butylbromide and sold under the brandname Buscopan among others, is an anticholinergic medication used to treat abdominal pain, esophageal spasms, bladder spasms, biliary colic, and renal colic.
+It is also used to improve excessive respiratory secretions at the end of life.
 Hyoscine butylbromide can be taken by mouth, injection into a muscle, or into a vein.

 Side effects may include sleepiness, vision changes, dry mouth, rapid heart rate, triggering of glaucoma, and severe allergies.
 Sleepiness is uncommon.
 It is unclear if it is safe in pregnancy.
 It appears safe in breastfeeding.
 Greater care is recommended in those with heart problems.
 It is an anticholinergic agent, which does not have much effect on the brain.

 Hyoscine butylbromide was patented in 1950, and approved for medical use in 1951.
 It is on the World Health Organization's List of Essential Medicines.
-It is not available in the United States, and a similar compound methscopolamine may be used instead.
-It is manufactured from hyoscine, which occurs naturally in the plant deadly nightshade.
+It is not available for human use in the United States, and a similar compound methscopolamine may be used instead.
+It is manufactured from hyoscine - also known as scopolamine - which occurs naturally in a variety of plants in the nightshade family, Solanaceae, including deadly nightshade (Atropa belladonna).

 It is available in the United States only for the medical treatment of horses.